IBM/Scalable-OrientDB-deployment-on-Kubernetes/DETAILED.md

 orientdb> exit
 ```

+The next step is to configure Hazelcast for OrientDB database replication.

+-- Work in progress --

+## Troubleshooting

 To delete the StatefulSets, PersistentVolumeClaims and Headless Service, you can run the following command.
 ```
 kubectl delete statefulset,pvc,svc -l service=orientdb